unoplatform/uno/README.md

 # Contributing

-There are many ways that you can contribute to the Uno Platform, as the WinRT and WinUI APIs are pretty large!
+There are many ways that you can contribute to Uno Platform, as the WinRT and WinUI APIs are pretty large!
 Read our [contributing guide](CONTRIBUTING.md) to learn about our development process and how to propose bug fixes and improvements.
 Come visit us on our [Discord Channel #uno-platform](https://discord.gg/eBHZSKG) for help on how to contribute!

 Contribute to Uno in your browser using [GitPod.io](https://gitpod.io), follow [our guide here](doc/articles/features/working-with-gitpod.md).